tomit4/professor_leonard/intermediate_algebra/README.md

 **LEFTOFF:**

-Video: Intermediate Algebra Lecture 8.3: Study of Piecewise Functions and Basic Translations of Graphs
+Video: Intermediate Algebra Lecture 8.4: An Introduction to Direct and Inverse Variation

 General Timestamp: 0:00